PMCC-BioinformaticsCore/janis/docs/tools/bioinformatics/cold spring harbor laboratory/star_genomegenerate_v2.7.5c.rst

 chimMultimapScoreRange            Optional<Integer>         --chimMultimapScoreRange                        (default: 1) the score range for multi-mapping chimeras below the best chimeric score.
-Only works with --chimMultimapNmax > 1 chimNonchimScoreDropMin           Optional<Integer>         --chimNonchimScoreDropMin                       (default: 20) to trigger chimeric detection, the drop in the best non-chimeric alignment score with respect to the read length has to be greater than this value ... none     TranscriptomeSAM ... output SAM/BAM alignments to transcriptome into a separate file     GeneCounts       ... count reads per gene chimOutJunctionFormat             Optional<Integer>         --chimOutJunctionFormat                         (default: 0) formatting type for the Chimeric.out.junction file 0 ... no comment lines/headers total, unique, multi quantMode                         Optional<String>          --quantMode                                     (default: -) types of quantification requested     -        ... prohibit single-end alignments quantTranscriptomeBAMcompression  Optional<Integer>         --quantTranscriptomeBAMcompression              (default: 1 1) -2 to 10  transcriptome BAM compression level     -2  ... no BAM output     -1  ... default compression (6?)
+Only works with --chimMultimapNmax > 1 chimNonchimScoreDropMin           Optional<Integer>         --chimNonchimScoreDropMin                       (default: 20) to trigger chimeric detection, the drop in the best non-chimeric alignment score with respect to the read length has to be greater than this value ... none     TranscriptomeSAM ... output SAM/BAM alignments to transcriptome into a separate file     GeneCounts       ... count reads per gene chimOutJunctionFormat             Optional<Integer>         --chimOutJunctionFormat                         (default: 0) formatting type for the Chimeric.out.junction file 0 ... no comment lines/headers total, unique, multi quantMode                         Optional<Array<String>>   --quantMode                                     (default: -) types of quantification requested     -        ... prohibit single-end alignments quantTranscriptomeBAMcompression  Optional<Integer>         --quantTranscriptomeBAMcompression              (default: 1 1) -2 to 10  transcriptome BAM compression level     -2  ... no BAM output     -1  ... default compression (6?)
 0  ... no compression      10 ... maximum compression ...
 1-pass mapping     Basic       ... basic 2-pass mapping, with all 1st pass junctions inserted into the genome indices on the fly quantTranscriptomeBan             Optional<String>          --quantTranscriptomeBan                         (default: IndelSoftclipSingleend) prohibit various alignment type     IndelSoftclipSingleend  ... prohibit indels, soft clipping and single-end alignments - compatible with RSEM     Singleend twopassMode                       Optional<String>          --twopassMode                                   (default: None) 2-pass mapping mode.
 None